apmckinlay/insidesuneido/index.md

 - Written in TypeScript
 - One challenge is to somehow run existing user interfaces (which are win32 specific and assume low latency)
 - Another challenge is that current code assumes blocking/synchronous, but browsers want async.
-- Targetting Chrome (or Chromium browsers) initially
+- Targeting Chrome (or Chromium browsers) initially

 # Low Level